In this guide to vaping you will learn about the following:

 Check out our video showing people vaping for the first time.

-E-cigarettes were manufactured to imitate the sensation of traditional smoking, with less of the toxins.
-Using an e-cigarette is often referred to as vaping, so-called because of the vapour e-cigarettes produce when they are used.
+E cigarettes were manufactured to imitate the sensation of traditional smoking, with far less of the toxins and chemicals.
+Using an e cigarette is often referred to as ‘vaping’, so-called because of the vapour produced by an e cigarette (vapourizer) when they are used.
 Quite simply, vaping is the act of inhaling water vapour and dispelling a vapour or mist.
-It is similar to smoking, mirroring it in many ways, but instead it is void from many of the typically negative attributes linked to traditional cigarette smoking and tobacco.
-Also, most importantly, there is a significantly reduced chance of getting cancer and other smoking affiliated illnesses if you choose to vape instead.
+It is similar to smoking, mirroring it in many ways, however, vaping is free from many of the typically negative attributes linked to traditional forms of cigarette and tobacco smoking.
+Most importantly, due to the fact that e cigarettes do not contain tobacco, and instead use a nicotine-containing e liquid, which satisfies the cravings associated with smoking, but does not cause cancer, there is a significantly reduced chance of getting cancer and other smoking affiliated illnesses if you choose to vape instead.

-How Do E-Cigarettes Work?
+How Do E Cigarettes Work?

 Watch the story of Naomi, and why she started vaping:

-Vaping can be for anyone as you can choose the levels of nicotine you vape, if any at all, and you can choose from a variety of e-liquid flavours to enhance the experience and add to your enjoyment.
-There has been some negative press around e-cigs, and some people (usually non-vapers) are concerned about the side effects of vaping.
-However, most people start smoking e-cigarettes to curb their addiction to traditional cigarettes, which even the most eminent scientists agree is far worse.
+Vaping can be for anyone.
+You can choose the levels of nicotine you vape, if any at all, and you can choose from a variety of e liquid flavours to enhance the experience and add to your enjoyment.
+There has been some negative press around electronic cigarettes, and some people are concerned about the side effects of vaping.
+However, most people start smoking e cigarettes to curb their addiction to traditional cigarettes.

-Herbert A. Gilbert
+1960’s: Herbert A. Gilbert